Giphy/giphy-react-native-sdk/docs/api.md

 component that makes it easy to play back GiphyMedia clips video assets.
 The GiphyVideoView will only work for GiphyMedia where the `isVideo` property is `true`.

+**Note**: `GiphyVideoView` has no advanced features for playback, volume, and buffering control.
+If you need some advanced features, you can easily integrate clips with other more advanced video players.
+For example, we described [how to use clips with React-Native-Video](using-clips-with-react-native-video.md).

 #### Props

 | Prop                   | Description                                                                                   | Type                                                                                                                                      | Default | Platform                        |